-Article 217-18 The provisions of Article 51, paragraph (1), the main clause of Article 51, paragraph (2), Article 52 of the Code, and Article 48 of these Rules apply mutatis mutandis to the record of the pretrial conference procedure.
+Article 217-17 The provisions of Article 51, paragraph (1), the main clause of Article 51, paragraph (2), Article 52 of the Code, and Article 48 of these Rules apply mutatis mutandis to the record of the pretrial conference procedure.
 In this case, the phrase "court proceedings on the trial dates" in Article 52 of the Code is deemed to be replaced with "proceedings on the date of the pretrial conference procedure" and the term "presiding judge" in Article 48 is deemed to be replaced with "presiding judge or an authorized judge."

-(Special Provisions for Cases Subject to a Pretrial Conference Procedure) Article 217-19 The provisions of Article 178-6, paragraph (1), Article 178-6, paragraph (2), items (ii) and (iii), and Article 178-7, Article 178-13, and Article 193 do not apply to the case on which the ruling set forth in Article 316-2, paragraph (1) of the Code has been rendered.
+(Special Provisions for Cases Subject to a Pretrial Conference Procedure) Article 217-18 The provisions of Article 178-6, paragraph (1), Article 178-6, paragraph (2), items (ii) and (iii), and Article 178-7, Article 178-8, and Article 193 do not apply to the case on which an order making the case subject to a pretrial conference procedure has been rendered.